Midge Ure: Career

-After leaving school, Ure attended Motherwell Technical College and then began to work as an engineer, training at the National Engineering Laboratory (NEL) in nearby East Kilbride.
-He started playing music in a Glasgow band called Stumble (c.1969 – c.1971): the line-up included lead guitarist Alan Wright, Fraser Spiers on harmonica, Kenny Ireland on bass and Alec Baird on drums.
+Slik (1972–1977)

 Ure joined Salvation as a guitarist in 1972.
 The band had been formed in Glasgow in June 1970 by the brothers Kevin (vocals) and Jim McGinlay (bass guitar).
-Jim McGinlay (born James McGinlay) decided to turn Ure's name backwards to "Mij" (Midge) to avoid any confusion caused by two members of the band having the same first name.
+Jim McGinlay (born James McGinlay) decided to turn Ure's name backwards to "Mij" (Midge, as a good-natured mocking hint to Ure's diminutive stature) to avoid any confusion caused by two members of the band having the same first name.
 Ure has since presented himself in the music scene as Midge Ure.
 The band performed covers as house band in the Glasgow and Edinburgh Clouds discothèques.
 The band also comprised Billy McIsaac on keyboards and Kenny Hyslop on drums.

 In April 1974, Kevin McGinlay left to pursue a solo career, so Ure assumed vocals in addition to his guitar duties.
 In November 1974, the band changed its name to Slik, with Bay City Rollers writers Bill Martin and Phil Coulter providing songs.
-In 1975 Ure turned down an offer to be the lead vocalist of the Sex Pistols, stating that he felt at the time that Malcolm McLaren had "his priorities completely wrong!", a position he later reversed.
+In 1975 Ure turned down an offer to join the Sex Pistols, stating that he felt at the time that Malcolm McLaren had "his priorities completely wrong!", a position he later reversed.

 Slik achieved a number one single on the UK Singles Chart in February 1976 with "Forever and Ever".
 In early 1977, Jim McGinlay decided to quit the band, being replaced by Russell Webb.
 Slik terminated their contract with Martin and Coulter, believing that their boy band image was hindering their chances of success during the rising punk rock scene.
 They changed their name to PVC2 and adopted a more punkish style.
 Ure's only release with the band under this name was the single "Put You in the Picture".